-The allocation to Pakistan has also increased (from 13.9% to 15.1%).
+Although not illustrated in Figure 5, the allocation to Pakistan has also increased (from 13.9% to 15.1%).
 The managers are positive on the outlook for Pakistan following MSCI's decision to upgrade its status from frontier to emerging market.
 Markets have already responded positively to the news but the managers expect to see further good performance as index buyers look to purchase in advance of Pakistan's inclusion in the emerging markets index in April 2017.